 We provide 3 months additional funding for PhDs (the Grantham Scholars) and we open submissions every year for new applicants.
 The deadline to submit applications this year is 1pm on Wednesday 16th October 2024.
 On this page you’ll find everything you need to apply to become a Grantham Scholar or […]

 Congratulations to former Grantham Scholar, Dr Harry Wright, on being awarded a £900k grant to develop new environmentally-friendly growing media made from waste materials for use when growing crops in controlled environments.
-Harry’s project will develop an environmentally-friendly growing media made from waste materials, for use when growing crops in […]
+The project, WHyGro-in-Me (Waste-based Hybrid Growing Media), will address the challenge of reducing environmental impacts of crop production […]

 We have an exciting research funding opportunity for innovative early-stage research ideas for carbon dioxide removal that have the potential to be commercialised in the near future.
 We will select one proposal from a sandpit event which will be worked up for £100,000 in research acceleration funding.
 The Grantham Double […]